 - Automatic promotion of different ordering options

-- Fewer reviews on public platforms such as Google reviews/Yelp
+- Fewer negative reviews on public platforms

 - Some guests may continue to write reviews on public platforms

-Start Now to Grow Your Direct Orders
+Start Now to Grow Your Restaurant Food Delivery Orders

 Scott Landers, co-founder of Figure Eight Logistics, a consulting group for restaurant food delivery, gave the best insight in an article published in QSR Magazine, “If a restaurant does not currently have a branded online ordering channel, now is the time to build one.”

 Scott Landers, co-founder of Figure Eight Logistics, a consulting group for restaurant food delivery, had the best insight to share in an article published in QSR Magazine: “If a restaurant does not currently have a branded online ordering channel, now is the time to build one.”